mudathirmahgoub/cvc4Extension/README.md

 1. [Download](http://cvc4.cs.stanford.edu/downloads/) the cvc4 binary for your operating system.
 2. Open visual studio code and update the default configuration for cvc4 executable using the *full path* of cvc4 binary (`~` wouldn't work): `File -> Preferences ->  Settings -> Extensions -> CVC4 -> Executable`.
 3. Open a cvc4 file (.cvc or .smt2) to activate the extension.
 To run the whole file just press `SHIFT + Enter`.
 If some text is selected, `CTRL + Enter` will execute the selected text.
 If no text is selected, the current line is executed.
-Below are 2 examples: one for cvc language and one for and smt-lib language.
+Below are 2 examples cvc and smt-lib languages.
 More examples for can be found in the [web interface](http://kind.cs.uiowa.edu:8080/cvc-app) for cvc4.

  ```
  % EXPECT: sat